mbrazeau/MorphyWeb/userguide.md

 * `?` Signifies missing data in all categories (applicable or inapplicable)
 * `+` Signifies 'unknown' defined here to be: "applicable, but of unknown state".
 This could be, for instance, the colour, of a structure known in a fossil.

+## Setting the parsimony type:

+Characters are unordered by default.
+To set characters to ordered parsimony, simply use the `ordered` command followed by an equals sign and the space-separated list of character numbers (the first character 1).
+For instance:

+    ordered=1 7 21 30

+To set these back, simply issue the inverse unordered command:

+    unordered=1 7 21 30

+At present, inputting ranges is not supported.
+A future version will allow setting ranges as well as using an 'all' declaration.

 ## Searching
 Running a simple heuristic search using the default settings and input order of the taxa: